 Tamo or Arya Bodhidharma

-The list of people connecting the Buddha to Master Hui Neng is on the left below.
-After Master Hui Neng, Zen diversified into different schools, so each modern school would have, mostly, different names from then on wards.
+The list of people connecting the Buddha to Master Hui Neng.
+After Master Hui Neng, Zen diversified into different schools, so each modern school would have mostly different names from then on.

 Here are some of the well known ‘keepers of the lamp’ up to Tamo (Bodhidharma):

 Leader of the Buddhist teaching in this historical period (there were other Buddhas before, whose teachings have been lost).
 He truly discovered the Truth without reliance on written teachings.

 The Buddha’s great follower, who was a considered a great monk, even before he met the Buddha.
 Famous for modest living and happy adherence to the precepts, he was the only follower that understood the Buddha’s “silent teaching”, making him the first Patriarch of Zen.

 The Buddha’s attendant.
 He was instrumental in allowing women to become monks during the life of the Buddha.